daleysoftware/aerofs-upstart/README.md

     sudo chown root:root /etc/init/aerofs.conf
     sudo service aerofs start

-You will also need to change the user ID in the script (in this example the user is "mpillar").
+You will also need to change the user ID in the script (in this example the user is "aerofs").

-Enjoy!
+Contact: Matt Pillar <mpillar@uwaterloo.ca>

+N.B. these scripts are not officially endorsed by AeroFS at this time.